arshadkarimbhutia/Gitwise/Basic Git Commands PromptSheet.md

 	- **git add <!-- filename(s) -->** : stages specific files for committing.
 	- **git add .** : stages all changes in the current directory for committing.
 It does not stage the removal of files.
 	- **git add -A** or **git add -all** : stages all changes in the current directory including new files, and removals.
 It's a more inclusive command than **git add .**
+- **git commit** : commits/records the changes that you have staged using **_git add_** with a commit message.
+If you directly run this command it opens your default text editor for you to write a commit message (flexible for multi-line messages).
+	- **git commit -m "<!-- commit message -->"** : commits changes in a concise way with a commit message directly from the command line.
+	- **git commit --amend -m "<!-- commit message -->"** : modifies the last commit by allowing you to basically 'redo' the previous commit.
+It combines staged changes with the previous commit, effectively allowing you to add more changes or modify the commit message.
+	- **git commit -a -m "<!-- commit message -->"** : commits all changes, including modifications and deletions for already tracked files, without the need for explicit **_git add_**.
+Note that it only skips the explicit **git add <!-- modified file(s) -->** for modified and deleted files.
+It won't handle new, untracked files---you still need to use **git add** for that.